 Belle Isle Befriending supports older people who would benefit from someone visiting them at home.
 The visit may be for an hour or so per week.
 Volunteers provide this service.
 All our volunteer visitors have a current CRB check.

 Computer Training continues to be heavily in demand as more and more older people get interested in new activities and interests via the computer and Internet.
 Our training includes instruction on the use of various applications which the members have expressed an interest in learning more about.
 Currently we have the following modules on offer.
 Beginners; Photo Editing and Digital Cameras; Publishing; Family History; Internet Surfing.

 Our holiday is open to all our members, we particularly welcome less able members who may need extra support from our staff and volunteers.
 We use a wheelchair accessible coach and wheel chair users are very welcome.

 Pantomime & Christmas Shows We have trips organised to see the Pantomime at the Carriageworks

 Theatre trips to local venues are organised at the West Yorkshire Playhouse, The Alhambra, St Georges Hall.
 All theatre trips include door to door transport and disabled people are particularly welcome.

 Trips & Outings We offer over twenty day trips and outings throughout the year.
 The trips are offered to all members of BIEWA and their friends.

 We can help with information & advice and practical support which will help you to keep warm and safe at home and make best use of your energy.

 HEALTH & WELLBEING

 Eating a healthy diet and taking appropriate exercise is important.
 We help to provide opportunities for this by organising chair based exercises at the 59 Centre.
 Members can keep a check on their weight and discuss health issues with friends at the group and visiting health professional.
-We also run a Lunch Club where members can get a nutritionally balanced meal provided by the Family Centre.
+We also run a Lunch Club where members can get a nutritionally balanced meal provided by one of our partner schemes.